 Typically new branches incur substantial initial expenses, and net interest revenue builds over a period of time.
 The financial impact of the branches in Hayden, Post Falls, and Boise will be to incur more operating costs than revenue, until the new branches are able to accumulate substantial loan and deposit totals for the Bank.
 Consequently, the financial statements are not necessarily indicative of future financial condition or operating results.
 The revenues of the Bank are derived primarily from interest earned on loans and investments and from fees, service charges, and gains on the sale of loans.
-The operations of the Bank, and financial institutions generally, are influenced significantly by general economic conditions and by policies of its current primary regulators, the FDIC and the Idaho Department of Finance.
+The operations of the Bank, and financial institutions generally, are influenced significantly by general economic conditions and by policies of its primary regulators.
+Prior to June 30, 1999, the Bank was a federal savings bank regulated primarily by the Office of Thrift Supervision (OTS).
+On June 30, 1999, the Bank converted to an Idaho State Bank and therefore its current primary regulators, are the FDIC and the Idaho Department of Finance.